docker-library/docs/python/README-content.md

     FROM python:2-onbuild
     CMD [ "python", "./your-daemon-or-script.py" ]

-These images include multiple `ONBUILD` triggers which should be all you need to bootstrap most applications.
+These images include multiple `ONBUILD` triggers, which should be all you need to bootstrap most applications.
 The build will `COPY` a `requirements.txt` file, `RUN pip install` on said file, and then copy the current directory into `/usr/src/app`.

 You can then build and run the Docker image: